-- Heme is iron porphyrin compound.
+- Heme is an iron porphyrin compound.
 Porphyrin is a tetrapyrrole structure.

-- It is also linked to nitrogen of imidazole ring of histidine present in globin part.
+- It is also linked to the nitrogen of the imidazole ring of histidine present in the globin part.

-- Globin part is made of four polypeptide chains, to identical α-chains and two identical β-chains in normal adult hemoglobin.
+- The globin part comprises four polypeptide chains, two identical polypeptide chain in hemoglobin.
+They are α-chains, and two identical β-chains in normal adult hemoglobin.

-- Each chain contains a “heme” in the so called ‘heme pocket’.
-So one Hb molecule possess four heme units.
+- Each chain contains a “heme” in the so-called ‘heme pocket.’
+So one Hb molecule possesses four heme units.

-- Hb molecule contains hydrophobic amino acids inside and hydrophilic ones on the surface.
+- The Hb molecule contains hydrophobic amino acids and hydrophilic ones on the surface.

-- Heme pockets of α-subunits are of just adequate size to give entry to an O2 molecule.
+- Heme pockets of α-subunits are just the adequate size to allow entry of an O2 molecule.
 Entry f O2 into heme pockets of β-subunits is blocked by a valine residue.